 - My most recently-used data is always stored on my device for easy access.

 - My mobile device is actually an interface to a proxy for all my cloud services, and I get to control everything I do on the Internet through that proxy.
-Different devices have different networking capabilities, like NFC and Bluetooth, but the API interfaces remain standard.
+I came to know from an IT Companies In San Jose that different devices have different networking capabilities, like NFC and Bluetooth, but the API interfaces remain standard.

 - Because that proxy also exists on the Internet, I can buy a new device and connect it to my identity at any time.
 I can maintain multiple devices.
 And I can reconfigure my services to point to a different proxy if I want to change providers.